10 Steps to Home Ownership!

 In practice, closings bring together a variety of parties who are part of the “transaction” process.
 For example, while the history of property ownership has been checked, it’s possible that the records contain errors, unrecorded claims or flaws in the review itself, thus title insurance is necessary.
 At closing, transfer taxes must be paid and other claims must also be settled (including closing costs, legal fees and adjustments).
 In most transactions, the closing agent also completes the paperwork needed to record the loan.

 Settlement is a brief process where all of the necessary paperwork needed to complete the transaction is signed.
 Closing is typically held in an office setting, sometimes with both buyer and seller at the same table, sometimes with each party completing their papers separately.

-Whatever the case, the result is that title to the property is transferred from seller to buyer.
+Whatever the case, the result is that title to the property is transferred from the seller to the buyer.
 The buyer receives the keys and the seller receives payment for the home.
 From the amount credited to the seller, the closing agent subtracts money to pay off the existing mortgage and other transaction costs.
-Deeds, loan papers, and other documents are prepared, signed and filed with local property record offices.
+Deeds, loan papers, and other documents are prepared, signed, and filed with local property record offices.

 What you need to do.